ivank/laminar/packages/pg/README.md

 PG doesn't parse enum arrays properly, since their oids are dynamic https://github.com/brianc/node-pg-types/issues/56

-`laminar-pg` can mitigate that by loading all the enum oids at runtime and setting the appropriate parsers, before the pool is set to accept requests.
+`@laminar/pg` can mitigate that by loading all the enum oids at runtime and setting the appropriate parsers, before the pool is set to accept requests.

 > [examples/enum-arrays.ts](https://github.com/ivank/laminar/tree/main/packages/pg/examples/enum-arrays.ts)